amgadmadkour/amgadmadkour.github.io/_posts/2021-01-01-about-the-blog.md

   - knowledge-graphs
 ---

 In this blog, i intend to share some of the thoughts i have related to knowledge graphs in industry.
-Specifically, i am hoping to share some of the challeges related to managing and discovering information that are common across companies like Google, Microsoft, Amazon, Apple, and Google.
+Specifically, i am hoping to share some of the challeges related to managing and discovering information that are common across companies like Google, Microsoft, Amazon, and Apple.

 The blog will be covering the following topics:
 - Data Management - Graph data management challenges.